DiamondRock Hospitality Company (DRH) and the Battle of Fundamentals vs. Technicals

-DiamondRock Hospitality Company (NYSE:DRH) went down by -3.17% from its latest closing price compared to the recent 1-year high of $11.48.
-The company’s stock price has collected -4.58% of loss in the last five trading sessions.
+DiamondRock Hospitality Company (NYSE:DRH) went up by 1.95% from its latest closing price compared to the recent 1-year high of $11.48.
+The company’s stock price has collected 2.51% of gains in the last five trading sessions.
 MarketWatch.com reported on 07/06/21 that Where’s housekeeping?
 Hotels cutting back on daily cleaning after pandemic

 >> 7 Top Picks for the Post-Pandemic Economy <<